Honopū Valley

-Honopū Valley is a landmark valley within Nā Pali Coast State Park along the northwest shore of Kauaʻi, Hawaiʻi, United States.
+Honopū Valley is a landmark valley within Nā Pali Coast State Park along the northwest shore of Kauaʻi, Hawaii, United States.
 It is known for its distinctive natural arch, which at approximately 90 ft tall is the tallest in Hawaii.
 At the lower end of the valley is Honopū's secluded, 0.25 mi beach, also known as Cathedral Beach.

 Honopū means "conch shell", and the valley's name is derived from the conch shell-like sound its arch makes when hit by winds from the north.

 History

-Honopū Valley and Beach sit along the northwest shore of the Hawaiian island of Kauaʻi, on the Na Pali coast.
+Honopū Valley and Beach sit along the northwest shore of the Hawaiian island of Kauaʻi, on the Nā Pali coast.
 The valley is isolated and not easily accessible except by water.
 No landing of any aircraft or boat is allowed in Honopū Valley or on its beach, so visitors must swim from an offshore boat or from neighboring Kalalau Beach.

 The valley, because of the mystery surrounding the exodus of the people who lived there until the mid-19th century, is sometimes called the "valley of the lost tribe."
 In 1922, visiting archaeologists found several skulls thought to be primitive, pre-Hawaiian people.
 Later studies of the valley and its artifacts determined all of its residents were clearly Hawaiian, but the erroneous legend endures.

 As the valley is hidden and isolated, it is believed to be spiritual: it is a place of temples and burial grounds, and the source of multiple Hawaiian legends and myths.
 The burial site for the local chiefs was located on the surrounding cliffs.
 It was believed that once a chief died, his bones held a supernatural power, and if found by others they could be used against the chief's tribe.
 When chiefs died, their bones were collected and taken to the cliffs, and the warrior who transported the bones had to die in order to ensure the secrecy of the location of the bones.

 The land on Honopū Valley is highly fertile; wild fruit, such as guava and grapefruit, grow there.

 On June 16, 1983, a US Navy Lockheed P-3 Orion BuNo 152720, tail coded YB-06, from VP-1 at NAS Barbers Point crashed during low clouds and fog into the ridge between the Honopu and Kalalau valleys, killing all 14 on board.